givorra/Pokedex_App/README.md

 To start your app:

 * Configurate database connection in config/dev.exs file
-* Create, migrate and initialize db, download and install dependencies `sudo docker-compose run web ./init_project.sh`
+* Create, migrate and initialize db, download and install dependencies `sudo ./init_project.sh`
 * Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser cd Deskand create you first pokemon
+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Test
 + You can execute backend tests using 'mix test' command